Ab-Initio Potential Energy Surfaces by Pairing GNNs with Neural Wave Functions: Method

 with $\nabla^2$ being the Laplacian operator and $V(\evec)$ describing the potential energy.
 Given samples from the probability distribution $\sim \psi_\vtheta^2(\evec)$, one can obtain an unbiased estimate of the gradient

-with $E_L$ denoting the local energy.
+where $E_\vtheta(\evec)$ denotes the local energy of the WFModel with parameters $\vtheta$ for the electron configuration $\evec$.
 One can see that for the energy computation, we only need the derivative of the wave function w.r.t. the electron coordinates.
 As these are no inputs to the MetaGNN, we do not have to differentiate through the MetaGNN to obtain the local energies.
 We clip the local energy as in ~\cite{pfauInitioSolutionManyelectron2020} and obtain samples from $\sim \psi_\vtheta^2(\evec)$ via Metropolis-Hastings.
 The gradients for the MetaGNN are computed jointly with those of the WFModel by altering Equation~\ref{eq:og_gradient}:

 where $\Theta$ is the joint set of WFModel and MetaGNN parameters.
 To obtain the gradient for multiple geometries, we compute the gradient as in Equation~\ref{eq:vmc_gradient} multiple times and average.
 This joint gradient of the WFModel and the MetaGNN enables us to use a single training pass to simultaneously solve multiple Schrödinger equations.